agile-ts/agile/README.md

   ```

 ### 🤸‍ Flexible
 - Works in nearly every UI-Framework.
-Check [here](https://agile-ts.org/docs/installation) if the Framework you are using is supported, too.
+Check [here](https://agile-ts.org/docs/installation) if your desired framework is supported, too.
 - Surly behaves with the workflow that suits you best.
   No need for _reducers_, _actions_, ..
 - Has **no** external dependencies